Khan/wonder-blocks/packages/wonder-blocks-modal/components/modal-launcher.md

 ## Triggering programmatically

-Sometimes you'll want to trigger a modal programmitically.
+Sometimes you'll want to trigger a modal programmatically.
 This can be done by rendering `ModalLauncher` without any children and instead setting its `opened` prop to `true`.
 In this situation `ModalLauncher` is a controlled component which means you'll also have to update `opened` to `false` in